LilithElina/CPANG19/pages/ideas.md

 title: Missing genome reconstruction
 ---

+## Missing genome reconstruction in HIV

+This file works with the [HIV](pages/HIV_exercises.md) data set, assuming you only have four instead of the five reference genomes.

-Let's make a reference graph, align reads to it, and use surjection and k-means clustering to attempt to find the reads that map to the 5th genome.
+Let's make a reference graph, align reads to it, and use surjection and k-means clustering to attempt to find the reads that map to the fifth genome.
 Finally, we'll assemble these and see if it matches known information about the fifth genome.

-First we'll build and index the graph.

-We build the graph using `vg msga` from the input sequences.
+First we'll build and index the graph, using `vg msga` from the input sequences.
 (Note that the assembly of these 4 genomes will always be circular, why is this?)

 ```
 vg msga -f REF4.fasta -w 1024 -D | vg mod -U 10 - | vg mod -c -  >REF4.vg